gnat/nc-cms/README.md

 Embeddable, lightweight PHP CMS.
 ================================

-Website "add-on" style integration, while retaining the most important features of a modern day CMS: User login, file uploads, edit of content areas and page titles.
+Website "add-on" integration, while retaining the most important features of a modern day CMS: User login, file uploads, edit of content areas and page titles.

 Can optionally use a database for content storage (MySQL, etc.) However, a database is not required, and nc-cms uses fast flat file storage by default.

-For documentation, see: http://www.nconsulting.ca/nc-cms nc-cms was designed and produced by Nathaniel Sabanski of NConsulting.ca.
+Designed and maintained by Nathaniel Sabanski of NConsulting.ca.
 Licensed under the zlib/libpng license.

 ### Some kind words from the community...